openstack/pbr/README.rst

 =============
 The testing system is based on a combination of tox and testr.
 The canonical approach to running tests is to simply run the command `tox`.
-This will create virtual environments, populate them with depenedencies and run all of the tests that OpenStack CI systems run.
+This will create virtual environments, populate them with dependencies and run all of the tests that OpenStack CI systems run.
 Behind the scenes, tox is running `testr run --parallel`, but is set up such that you can supply any additional testr arguments that are needed to tox.
 For example, you can run: